vlad-io/DLMDS-EDE02-CODE/readme.md

 1. Clone the project with gitclone https://github.com/vlad-io/dlmds-ede02-code

-The folder structure would follow be:
+The folder structure would follow:

 ![project folder structure](/assets/folder-structure.png)

 1. Ensure that you have a Kaggle sign-in from https://www.kaggle.com/.
 The free account is necessary to retrieve the dataset.